markNZed/processism-react-three/storyboard.md

 ## 58.2.
 Animation
 Modeling relation with the personified encoding and decoding
 ## 58.3.
 Narration
-There has long been an artificial divide between the natural sciences and the humanities—a divide that processism can bridge.
+There has long been an artificial divide between the natural sciences and the humanities — a divide that processism can bridge.
 The natural sciences have traditionally focused on simple systems that can be described with formal models and quantitative methods.
 In contrast, the humanities explore human systems, using primarily qualitative methods to understand them.

 Here, we visualize the modeling relation in more detail, emphasizing the roles humans play in encoding and decoding the model.
 This process is not just a technical task; it is deeply embedded in a social context.
 The ability to map between the natural system and its abstract model is a skill that is socially acquired, informed by cultural and intellectual traditions.
 It is through this social context that meaning is imparted to the models we create.